The author David Deida used to say "Chronic dissatisfaction is how you sense you are living a lie."

 We feel like we are in a prison that we can't get out of, yet we don't know how we got in.

-The career we started off in our twenties may start to feel lifeless in our thirties and beyond.
-That is because we have changed, grown, and matured to the point of self-introspection.
+The career we started in during our twenties may start to feel lifeless in our thirties and beyond.
+We realize we have changed, grown, and matured to the point of self-introspection.
+A transactional relationship is no longer enough.
 The career we fell into has little connection with what truly lights us up in life.
 So we start to feel that chronic sense of dissatisfaction that makes us question whether this is all there is to life, and are we really doing work that fits our talents.

 I can say that it doesn't have to feel this way, and most of us are not taught that it SHOULDN'T feel this way.

 The word talent comes from the Latin "Talentum" which means "a sum of money."
-This means that using your motivated talents -- what you love and do better than anyone else -- will make you wealthy.
-Wealth is defined as money, friends, influence, health, love, and joy.
+This means that using your motivated talents -- what you love and do better than anyone else -- will make you the wealthiest.
+Wealth is not only defined by money, but also by friends, influence, health, love, peace and joy.

 When we do work that is aligned with our life purpose, our energy and vibes give off a proverbial "glow": we are more open, we give better answers (because they are from the heart), we walk with purpose, and we generally are very confident, because we are living from an authentic place, a place of ultimate alignment with our soul.